SPACE-Mission/Data-and-Automation-Projects-Gallery/README.md

 ### <u>**Project 3: Use of Microsoft Forms to collect data from external contributors**</u>

-**Problem statement** - Prior to implementing the solution, transporters reported vehicle breakdowns via email daily, necessitating manual consolidation into an Excel sheet by the admin clerk.
+**Problem** - Prior to implementing the solution, transporters reported vehicle breakdowns via email daily, necessitating manual consolidation into an Excel sheet by the admin clerk.
 This manual process was time-consuming, prone to errors, and sometimes resulted in delayed reporting.
 The new solution streamlines the collection of fleet breakdown data from transporters in real-time as incidents occur, eliminating the need for manual consolidation and improving efficiency.

 **Automation process** - The process begins with creating a Microsoft Form for data collection, featuring customized category lists to streamline transporter responses.
 The form is designed to minimize text inputs and is publicly accessible, leveraging Microsoft's security measures to safeguard organizational data.
 A single, reusable link is shared with external contributors, enabling real-time data collection directly linked to an online Excel sheet.
 This sheet is then integrated into an existing Excel pivot report, allowing for easy refreshing as required.